vntr-admin/combiner/README.txt

         -minReps n
             the minimum number of replicas to maintain of each user.
             (Integer) n >= 0.
 Default is 0.
 Sane values are 0-3.
-            Note: you need to use a trace that has at least minNumReplicas to start, or it could crash.
+            Note: you need to use a trace that has at least as many replicas as you specify or it could crash.

 Spaja:
     Description: Spar normally + Ja-be-Ja upon downtime.